 By 1945, Lyons and his brother, George Garvin Brown II, became the country’s premier Shorthorn breeders.

-For over twenty years, the Ashbourne Inn was a notable inn and restaurant in Oldham County, Kentucky where they served food directly from the farm.
-In other words, it was one of the original farm-to-table destinations.
+For over twenty years, the Ashbourne Inn was a notable inn and restaurant in Oldham County, Kentucky where they served food directly from the farm, becoming one of the original farm-to-table destinations.

 After W.L.
-Lyons Brown passes away, Sally retains 850 acres of the farm that she and her late husband amassed.
+Lyons Brown passed away, Sally retained 850 acres of the farm that she and her late husband amassed.

-To protect the land in perpetuity and preserve its natural beauty, Sally Brown places those 850 acres into a land trust, thus ensuring the continuation of her and her husband’s beloved legacy.
+To protect the land in perpetuity and preserve its natural beauty, Sally Brown placed those 850 acres into a land trust, thus ensuring the continuation of her and her husband’s beloved legacy.

-With plans to keep the family farm tradition alive, second-generation daughter, Ina Brown Bond purchases the farm.
+With plans to keep the family farm tradition alive, second-generation daughter, Ina Brown Bond purchased the farm.

-Austin Musselman and his wife, Janie, purchase the land from his mother and expand it to 2,250 acres.
-The husband-and-wife partners renovated the show barn, added equestrian and eventing facilities, and have plans to bring back Ashbourne Inn.
+Austin Musselman and his wife, Janie, purchased the land from his mother and expanded it to 2,250 acres.
+The husband-and-wife partners renovated the show barn, added equestrian and event facilities, and have plans to bring back Ashbourne Inn.